ENGLAND RETURN IN 2024

 - Learn first aid techniques.

 Sessions are split into two thirty-minute bursts of classroom and practical learning each week over the six-week cycle.
+During the Covid-19 pandemic, these sessions have been adapted to take place online.

 Former Notts and England star James Taylor, who was forced to retire from cricket after being diagnosed with a rare heart condition, is an ambassador for the initiative.